cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

 # cvm_slicer

-The `cvm_slicer` tool allows for interactive extraction and plotting of data from a CVM netCDF file (2D and 3D).
+The `cvm_slicer` tool allows for interactive extraction and plotting of data from a CVM netCDF file (2D or 3D).
 This tutorial guides you through using `cvm_slicer` on the `Cascadia-ANT+RF-Delph2018` model we created with `cvm_writer`.

 ## Prerequisites